New England Farmer Microgrant Program

 While the New England Farmer Microgrants Program is a reimbursement grant program, we recognize farmer awardees may not have funds available up-front.
 We have partnered with Farm Credit East’s FarmStart program to make low-interest loans available to NEFMP awardees.
 While we cannot guarantee NEFMP awardees will be eligible for this program, we encourage potential applicants and awardees to read about this special bridge financing opportunity and speak with our FarmStart partners.
 Contact Chris Laughton for more information: chris.laughton@farmcrediteast.com or call 860-741-4380.

-A: Unfortunately past NEFMP awardees are not eligible to apply for 2023 NEFMP grants.
+A: Yes, past awardees are eligible to apply.

 Q: Where can I find more information?